jsteenkamp/workspace/README.md

 ## Browsers

-Test on OSX with Chrome, Chrome Canary, Firefox, Firefox Developer Edition (Canary), Safari, Safari Technology Preview (Canary), Webkit Nightly.
+Current popular cross-platform evergreen web browsers which means Chrome and Firefox.

+Also tested on Safari and Edge.

-Test on Windows 7 with Microsoft Internet Explorer 11.
+Tested on Windows 7 with Microsoft Internet Explorer 11 but do not intend to support legacy browsers.

-# Issues

-- Safari 10.1 does not render [flexbox with 100% height](https://bugs.webkit.org/show_bug.cgi?id=137730) correctly.
-This is known issue and fixed in Safari 10.2 TP and Webkit Nightly.
-- Safari 10.1 and 10.2 TP do not display Context Menu submenu overlays fully although containers are the correct size.
-- Upgrade from Webpack 2.5.1 to 2.6.0 breaks build in IE11 (Windows 7), seems to be an issue around promises.
+## Roadmap

+- Responsive design for all screens/devices.
+- Optimise bundle sizes and downloading.
+- Progressive Web App (PWA).